verdaux/BookNotes/Phrases/Impressors.md

 - [ ] Posses not one jot of talent.
 - [ ] Let's explore the stars
 - [ ] Mysteries of the skin
+- [ ] A face difficult to turn away from, a face to dream about